-Most iPhone SE owners will eventually want to upgrade to iOS 12.1.1, but some of you might want to take a rain check. iOS 12.1.1 is plagued by bugs and various performance issues and we expect the list to grow as more people decide to download and install the new firmware.
+Most iPhone SE owners should upgrade to iOS 12.1.4, but some might want to take a rain check. iOS 12.1.4 is plagued with bugs and various performance issues and we expect the list to grow as more people decide to download and install the new firmware.

-In this guide we’ll take you through these problems and give you our impressions of the iOS 12.1.1 update’s performance on our iPhone SE.
+In this guide we’ll take you through these problems and provide you with our impressions of the iOS 12.1.4 update’s performance on our iPhone SE.

 Our guide will also walk you through some essential tips, what you need to know if you want to jailbreak your iPhone SE, and what you can expect from Apple in the weeks ahead.